Contributory Negligence: What if my Employer or WorkCover blames me if I’m injured at work?

 The High Court in Commissioner for Railways v Halley held that it is “quite wrong” for an employer to allege contributory negligence against an injured worker who undertook a dangerous work act for the benefit of the employer in circumstances where the employer failed to protect the worker in the first place.

-Despite the plethora of “contrib” allegations made by WorkCover against injured workers (usually alleged to the extent of 100%), these allegations are quite difficult to substantiate.
+Despite the plethora of “contrib” allegations made by WorkCover against injured workers (usually alleged to the extent of 100 per cent), these allegations are quite difficult to substantiate.
 The onus of proof lies on the defendant to do so.

 A Recent Case Example – Walker v Greenmountain Food Processing

 In Walker v Greenmount Food Processing, a maintenance manager was driving past the factory where he worked (after hours, in the dark) when he noticed steam coming from a faulty relief valve.
 The maintenance manager had been drinking alcohol (two beers).
 After stopping to investigate, the worker realised that steam was coming from a damaged boiler, which was an urgent issue for the factory to address.
 To inspect the valves, the worker stepped onto an alsynite panel on the roof whilst also on the phone, trying to organise the urgent repair.
-When he stepped onto the roof, the panel broke, causing him to fall seven metres onto the landing below, suffering severe brain and orthopaedic injuries.
+When he stepped onto the roof, the panel broke, causing him to fall seven metres onto the landing below.
+The worker suffered a fractured skull, moderate brain damage and multiple injuries to his spine, knees and wrist.

 Although liability was straightforward, WorkCover’s lawyers predictably denied liability and claimed contributory negligence against the injured worker.

-Despite WorkCover blaming the worker for causing or contributing to his own injuries, the court dismissed WorkCover’s misguided “contrib” allegations out of hand.
+Despite WorkCover blaming the worker for causing or contributing to his own injuries, the court rejected the employer’s misguided claim of contributory negligence by the employee.

 Justice Applegarth concluded: